Sous Vide Carnitas

 - Set timer to 185F on sous vide and begin to preheat the warm water bath in a large pot.

-- Transfer pork and all aromatics to a vacuum bag and press into a single layer before sealing.
+- Transfer pork, smashed garlic and bay leaves to a vacuum bag and seal in a single layer if possible.
 At this point, transfer the bag to the pot of water and start cooking.
-This can cook for 8-16 hours.
+This can cook for 9-12 hours.
 Just be sure to keep an eye on the water level to check for evaporation and add more water as needed.

-- Remove bag from water bath, discard the aromatics and begin shredding the meat with your hands or 2 forks.
+- Remove bag from water bath, discard the bay leaves and begin shredding the meat with your hands or 2 forks.
 Check for seasoning.
 At this point, I added a little more salt and pepper, ground cumin, ground coriander and dried oregano.

 - Preheat the broiler and place a baking sheet in the oven to begin warming it so you can get it crisp quickly and retain the moisture.
 If you want, you could also do this step by adding oil to a cast iron and giving it some browning that way.
 Drizzle EVOO over the carnitas on the baking sheet.
 Cook for a few minutes, turning, until crisp all over.
 Keep an eye on them, they will brown quickly.

 - Serve with warm tortillas, sliced radishes, salsa, cheese, lime wedges and cilantro.

 *If you don't have a Food Saver or vacuum sealer, you can use a heavy-duty ziplock bag.
 Be sure to get as much air out as possible so that it will stay under water during the cooking process.
 Also be sure to keep the top sealed part above water to avoid any leakage. *If you find you need to weigh it down, you can use a binder clip to attach to a large metal knife or spoon to weigh it down from the bottom of the bag.